The Bankrate promise

 What’s the difference between a Realtor and a real estate agent?

 A Realtor is a real estate agent, but the titles are not identical.
 All real estate agents are licensed to help buy and sell properties via educational courses and passing a state exam.
 A Realtor has done all that and is, in addition, a member of the National Association of Realtors.
-Joining the organization indicates that they have passed the association’s course and have agreed to follow its bylaws and code of ethics, among other factors.
+Joining the organization indicates that they have passed its course requirements and have agreed to follow its bylaws and code of ethics, among other factors.

 What is the Realtor code of ethics?